cabadany/PagePulse/README.md

 ## Key Features

 - **User Authentication**
-  Secure user registration and login system, with password recovery for account security.
+  Secure registration, login system, and password recovery for account security.

 - **Library Management**
-  Add and remove books from your personal library with ease.
+  Easily add and remove books from your personal library.

 - **Book Creation**
-  Create and publish your own books to share with others.
+  Create and publish your own books for others to read and enjoy.

 - **Commenting**
-  Leave comments on specific parts of a book to foster discussions with fellow readers.
+  Leave comments on specific sections of a book to engage in discussions with other readers.

 - **Bookmarking**
   Save your reading progress by bookmarking chapters or entire books.

 - **Follow/Unfollow**
-  Follow other users to stay updated on their new books and activities, with the ability to unfollow at any time.
+  Follow other users to stay updated on their new books and activities.
+Unfollow users at any time.

 ---